Lexa013/easyrestrict/README.md

 ```
 1: Download the addon from the sources below
-2: Put it into /garrysmod/addons/ folder
+2: Place it in your /garrysmod/addons/ folder
 3. Restart your server
-4. Type "/restrict" in the chat
+4. Type "/restrict" in chat to open the interface.
 ```

 ### How to